tequdev/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 _**NOTE:** In Linux platforms, installation requires root privileges.
 Hence, add `sudo` to the above command._

 ## Acquiring instance from Evernode
 You can use the Evernode developer kit to acquire instances from Evernode.
-This will create you a fresh Evernode instance where you can deploy your dapps.
+This will create you a fresh Evernode instance where you can deploy your DApps.
 - You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before acquiring the instance.
 - To override configurations of Evernode instance's You can create a [HotPocket configuration](../../hotpocket/reference/configuration.md) file and set its path as `EV_HP_INIT_CFG_PATH` [environment variable](#environment-variables).
 - You can set `EV_NETWORK` "(mainnet|testnet)" to override the Evernode network used for instance creation, Otherwise defaults to "mainnet".